 - The Department of Housing and Urban Development helps homeowners rehabilitate properties for accessibility.

-- Many nongovernment nonprofits also provide assistance building and assisting with the financing of new homes for injured service members.
+- Many nongovernment nonprofits also provide building assistance and help with the financing of new homes for injured service members.

 Learn more about home modification resources for wounded warriors.

 Every injured service member can expect to have a different path back into work.
 The nature of your injuries, where you live, and your specific skill-set, interests and experiences will guide your decision.
 Your first step is to determine what kind of job you want.
 Here are some things to consider.